nqpz/graffito/README.md

 - `bin/producerconsumer`: Glittering small movements.
 - `rain`: Blue, long droplets.
 - `collatz`: A quiet sea (takes a while to get started).
+- `gravity`: A simple implementation of gravity as we know it.
+Can require multiple passes of the stencil.

 Pass `--help` to any program to see which options can be changed.